iconify/website/docs/libraries/tools/index.md

 ## Import

-To start working with icon set, you can either create blank icon set or import icon set from some source.
+To start working with an icon set, you can either create blank icon set or import icon set from some source.

 Documentation from importing icons: